CBK (AM): Transmitter building

+The design of the building included a number of technological innovations for its time, including air conditioning, special "dust and water proof" double-paned windows, and a unique transmitter cooling system involving the use of over 3400 L of water per hour flowing through the chamber housing the tubes and exiting through to sprayers on the building's copper roof, where water sprayed to a depth of as much as 23 cm was allowed to evaporate to further counteract the heat generated by the transmitter.

+In 2007, the transmitter was moved into a steel shed next to the transmitting antenna.
+Having been made redundant, the original transmitter building fell into disrepair.
+While there was an effort by a local heritage committee in Watrous to preserve the building as an historic site, the high cost of removing dangerous interior materials such as asbestos and lead paint made this unfeasible, and the CBC decided to demolish the building in the summer of 2015.
+Before demolition, the heritage committee salvaged components and artifacts for preservation.
+A 2019 revitalization plan for the communities of Watrous and Manitou Beach called for potentially building a replica of the building at some point in the future.

 Local programming

 CBK and its repeater stations air several local shows, in addition to CBC network programming.
 Weekdays begin with The Morning Edition.
-At noon, Blue Sky is heard and in afternoon drive time, Afternoon Edition is broadcast.
+At noon, Blue Sky is heard and in afternoon drive time, The 306 is broadcast.
 Saturday and Sunday mornings, Saskatchewan Weekend airs.

 In Saskatoon, CBK-1-FM 94.1 has carried its own local morning program, Saskatoon Morning, in place of the Regina-based wake up show The Morning Edition, since 2013.
 It airs from the CBC's Saskatoon bureau in the Affinity Building at 100-128 4th Avenue South in downtown Saskatoon.
 Saskatoon Morning began streaming online on April 29, and began airing on 94.1 in September after the CBC won Canadian Radio-television and Telecommunications Commission approval to move the program over-the-air.
 For the rest of its broadcasting day, CBK-FM-1 carries the same programming as CBK.

 Rebroadcasters

 In 2000, the CBC opened a local FM repeater of CBK in Regina, CBKR-FM 102.5.
 In 2006, a Saskatoon repeater was added, CBK-1-FM 94.1.
-Both cities had been plagued with reception problems of the main 540 AM signal.
+Like other Radio One stations on the AM band, CBK's main signal had long been plagued with reception problems in Regina and Saskatoon, particularly in buildings.

 CBK has the following rebroadcasters.
 Except for its Regina, Saskatoon and Meadow Lake transmitters, all are officially part of the licence of CBKA-FM in La Ronge (see below):